 Jack dated and later married Sharon Newman, and also ran against Nikki for Wisconsin State Senate.
 Thanks to Sharon and Phyllis Summers’ scheming, he won, but ultimately had to resign when his ethics were called into question.
 After splitting up with Sharon, Jack romanced Mary Jane Benson, who was later revealed to be his psycho ex, Patty!
 After she was run out of town, Jack had an affair with Adam’s wife, Skye, and then got engaged to Genevieve Atkinson.
 But on their wedding day, Patty took her place at the altar and shot Jack!

 As he recovered, Jack rekindled his romance with Nikki, but their marriage was extremely short-lived.
 Following surgery to remove the bullet still inside of him, Jack became dependent on painkillers.
 He went to rehab and Phyllis supported him as their romance deepened.
-But she required brain surgery after a fall and slipped into a coma and transferred to a facility in Georgia.
+But she required brain surgery after a fall and slipped into a coma and was transferred to a facility in Georgia.

 Jack received a kiss from his assistant, Hilary Curtis, but was more interested in Kelly Andrews.
 He paid a comatose Phyllis a visit to say goodbye, but at Nick and Sharon’s wedding, Phyllis showed up, fully awake!
 Jack was also stunned when Phyllis forced Sharon to confess that she’d switched the results and that Nick was Summer’s biological father, not Jack.
 Torn between the two women, who also went to extremes fighting over him, Jack eventually chose Phyllis over Kelly.
 Unfortunately, Victor arranged for Jack to be kidnapped and replaced by a look-alike named Marco.
 Eventually, Jack managed to escape Kelly’s clutches and return to Genoa City, but the damage had been done.